umaratimomo-hub/ecs-threat-composer-project/README.md

 - Focus on DevSecOps: As a DevOps engineer, I wanted to deploy an application that reflects a security-first mindset.
 Deploying a threat modeling tool perfectly complements the secure pipeline I built, which includes Trivy vulnerability scanning and OIDC authentication.

-- Real-World Enterprise Relevance: I wanted to move beyond basic 'Hello World' or standard to-do list apps.
-Threat Composer is a legitimate tool used by enterprise security teams, which proves I can take real-world, production-grade software and operationalize it.
+- Real World Enterprise Relevance: I wanted to move beyond basic 'Hello World' or standard to-do list apps.
+Threat Composer is a legitimate tool used by enterprise security teams, which proves I can take real world, production grade software and operationalise it.

-- Containerization: It allowed me to demonstrate my ability to package a modern web application into a Docker container, optimize the Dockerfile, and push it through an Amazon ECR and ECS lifecycle.
+- Containerisation: It allowed me to demonstrate my ability to package a modern web application into a Docker container, optimise the Dockerfile, and push it through an Amazon ECR and ECS lifecycle.

 ---

 ### Why I hosted it on ECS with Fargate
 I specifically chose Amazon ECS (Elastic Container Service) because my goal was to demonstrate deep cloud infrastructure and container orchestration skills, not just frontend hosting like that provided by platforms such as Vercel, which are best used for quick static site deployments.
-By using ECS, I proved that I can architect the underlying VPC, configure public/private subnets, manage routing, secure an Application Load Balancer, and write the Terraform IaC to provision it all.
+By using ECS, I proved that I could architect the underlying VPC, configure public/private subnets, manage routing, secure an Application Load Balancer, and write the Terraform IaC to provision it all.
 It shows an understanding of how the cloud actually works beyond surface level.
-By containerizing the app and using ECS, the deployment is immutable, self-healing (automatically replacing a crashed task), and much easier to scale horizontally without worrying about the underlying operating system.
+By containerising the app and using ECS, the deployment is immutable, self-healing (automatically replacing a crashed task), and much easier to scale horizontally without worrying about the underlying operating system.

 Several benefits were obtained by using Fargate instead of deploying straight to an EC2 instance which would require manual OS patching, and underlying compute provisioning leading to a higher operational overhead.
 Fargate managing the server allows for more focus on infrastructure, reliability and security.
-As the threat composer is a simple static app which requires the user to fetch data and use within their own system, there is not much need for granular customized server control.
+As the threat composer is a simple static app which requires the user to fetch data and use within their own system, there is not much need for granular customised server control.

 ---

 ### Expected traffic and scaling capabilities
-Threat Composer is a specialized engineering and security tool, and thus it was architected for an internal enterprise use case, expecting a user base of roughly up to a few hundred developers and security architects.
+Threat Composer is a specialised engineering and security tool, and thus it was architected for an internal enterprise use case, expecting a user base of roughly up to a few hundred developers and security architects.

 Traffic Patterns & Scale: